srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Fixed `AutoTileSystem` not working when system is reused in an unchanged setting
+- Fixed camera shake not working in split screen mode

 ### 🧽 Cleanup & refactoring